Marbru35/MCQuality/README.md

 ---

 ## Project Overview
-The MCQuality project explores state-of-the-art tools and frameworks for user state detection using video data, with a focus on real-time emotion recognition.
+The MC Quality project explores state-of-the-art tools and frameworks for user state detection using video data, with a focus on real-time emotion recognition.
 After systematically reviewing existing technologies, we selected a promising tool to build a prototype that demonstrates its potential in the field of UX and satisfaction for a specific use-case.

 **Prototype Implementation**: Demonstration of the feasibility and potential of the selected solution. <br>
 **Selected Tool**: The prototype leverages the [DeepFace python library](https://github.com/serengil/deepface), a lightweight face recognition and facial attribute analysis framework.